Alexis Herman: Post-government

 Herman served as co-chair of Democratic presidential nominee John Kerry's transition team during the 2004 presidential election.
 In 2005, Howard Dean, serving as Democratic National Committee Chairman, appointed Herman and lawyer James Roosevelt, Jr. co-chairs of its Rules and Bylaws Committee.
 The position put Herman and Roosevelt at the center of a dispute between the campaigns of democratic primary candidates Barack Obama and Hillary Clinton over whether to seat delegates from Michigan and Florida at the 2008 Democratic National Convention.
 Herman endorsed Hillary Clinton in the 2016 Democratic Party Presidential primaries and served as Deputy Parliamentarian at the 2016 Democratic National Convention.

 From 2001 to 2006, Herman was chairwoman of The Coca-Cola Company's Human Resources Task Force.
 The following year, Coca-Cola made her a director.
 Herman served on Toyota's Diversity Advisory Board.
 In 2006, the company appointed her to head a special task force to ensure the company's compliance with anti-discrimination standards following the resignation of Toyota North America's CEO, after being named the defendant in a sexual harassment lawsuit.
-Herman served on the boards of other major companies, including Cummins, MGM Resorts International, Entergy, Sodexo, and is the chairman and CEO of New Ventures, Inc.
+Herman served on the boards of other major companies, including Cummins, MGM Resorts International, Entergy, Sodexo, and was the chairman and CEO of New Ventures, Inc.

 In 2010, Herman was appointed to the board of the Clinton Bush Haiti Fund, a charitable organization founded by Bill Clinton and George W. Bush to aid Haiti following a magnitude 7.0 Mw earthquake in January of that year.
-Herman has also been involved with civic groups including the National Urban League and the National Epilepsy Foundation.
-She has been awarded more than 20 honorary doctorate degrees from academic institutions.
+Herman was also involved with civic groups including the National Urban League and the National Epilepsy Foundation.

+Honors

+Herman was awarded more than 30 honorary doctorate degrees from academic institutions.

+In 1994, she received an honorary degree from her alma mater, Xavier University, and served as the commencement speaker.

-Personal life
+Personal life and death

 Herman was Queen of Carnival for the Mobile Area Mardi Gras Association in 1974.
 Her father had served as King of Carnival in his youth.

 Herman married physician Charles Franklin Jr. in February 2000 at the Washington National Cathedral.
 Franklin had three children from previous marriages.
 He died in 2014 following an extended illness.

+Herman died in Washington, D.C. on April 25, 2025, at the age of 77.

+Xavier University established The Alexis Herman ’69 Memorial Fund to honor her legacy.